 3. Payments.
-For each Determination Period, on the applicable Payment Date with respect to (a) a SWAP, (i) if the Floating Amount is greater than the Fixed Amount for the relevant Determination Period, the Floating Price Payor shall pay the Fixed Price Payor the amount by which the Floating Amount exceeds the Fixed Amount, and (ii) if the Floating Amount is less than the Fixed Amount, the Fixed Price Payor shall pay the Floating Price Payor the amount by which the Fixed Amount exceeds the Floating Amount; (b) an OPTION (other than a Swaption) that has been properly exercised by the Buyer, the Seller shall pay the Buyer the Cash Settlement Amount (if any) for the relevant Determination Period (Buyer may exercise the rights granted pursuant to the Option only by giving a Notice of Exercise on a Business Day during the Exercise Period (unless Automatic Exercise is specified to apply on this website); otherwise the Option shall expire); (c) a Collar, (i) if the Floating Amount is greater than the Ceiling Amount, the Floating Price Payor will pay to the Fixed Price Payor the amount by which the Floating Amount exceeds the Ceiling Amount, and (ii) if the Floating Amount is less than the Floor Amount, the Fixed Price Payor shall pay to the Floating Price Payor the amount by which the Floating Amount is less than the Floor Amount; (d) a Swaption that has been properly exercised by the Buyer, all payments payable under the Underlying Transaction shall be made by the relevant party in the manner specified for a Swap in this Section (Buyer shall exercise Swaption in accordance with the Option procedures); and (e) the Total Premium (if any) for an Option, Collar or Swaption, the Total Premium is due and payable by the Buyer or Premium Payor (as the case may be) to the other party on the Premium Payment Date(s).
+For each Determination Period, on the applicable Payment Date with respect to (a) a SWAP, (i) if the Floating Amount is greater than the Fixed Amount for the relevant Determination Period, the Floating Price Payor shall pay the Fixed Price Payor the amount by which the Floating Amount exceeds the Fixed Amount, and (ii) if the Floating Amount is less than the Fixed Amount, the Fixed Price Payor shall pay the Floating Price Payor the amount by which the Fixed Amount exceeds the Floating Amount; (b) an OPTION (other than a Swaption) that has been properly exercised by the Buyer, the relevant party shall pay the other party the Cash Settlement Amount (if any) for the relevant Determination Period (Buyer may exercise the rights granted pursuant to the Option only by giving a Notice of Exercise on a Business Day during the Exercise Period (unless Automatic Exercise is specified to apply on this website); otherwise the Option shall expire); (c) a Collar, (i) if the Floating Amount is greater than the Ceiling Amount, the Floating Price Payor will pay to the Fixed Price Payor the amount by which the Floating Amount exceeds the Ceiling Amount, and (ii) if the Floating Amount is less than the Floor Amount, the Fixed Price Payor shall pay to the Floating Price Payor the amount by which the Floating Amount is less than the Floor Amount; (d) a Swaption that has been properly exercised by the Buyer, all payments payable under the Underlying Transaction shall be made by the relevant party in the manner specified for a Swap in this Section (Buyer shall exercise Swaption in accordance with the Option procedures); and (e) the Total Premium (if any) for an Option, Collar or Swaption, the Total Premium is due and payable by the Buyer or Premium Payor (as the case may be) to the other party on the Premium Payment Date(s).

 Each payment will be made in the Contractual Currency (specified on this website or if not specified, in U.S. Dollars) without deduction, setoff or counterclaim via wire transfer in immediately available funds prior to noon (London Time) on the relevant Payment Date (or if not a Business Day, on the next Business Day).
 If amounts are not paid when due, they shall bear interest compounded daily until paid in full at the Interest Rate on the basis of the actual number of days elapsed, and on the basis of a year of 360 days.
 If the Payment Dates for two or more Derivative Transactions between the parties fall on the same day in the same currency, and if each party is required to make a payment to the other on such Payment Date, such amounts with respect to each party shall be aggregated, and the party owing the greater aggregate amount shall pay to the other party the difference between the amounts owed.